 “In the past, government institutions accumulated a vast amount of data produced by hardware infrastructure including cameras that they deployed.
 This is the area we can cash in,” said Yan Lida, one of Huawei’s executives overseeing company’s data-related services.

-Huawei currently partners with the water supply department in Eastern China’s Jiangsu province, which can now manage its surveillance system in real time.
+Huawei currently partners with the water supply department in East China’s Jiangsu province, which can now manage its surveillance system in real time.
 Its cameras can automatically recognize any floating objects in the city’s waters for purposes such as crisis management and rescue efforts.